-Specification F5.2 (in conjunction with Table 2 of Specification F5.2) gives information on STC ratings for building construction methods.
+Specification F5.2 (in conjunction with Table 2 of Specification F5.2) gives information on the weighted sound reduction index (R_w) for building construction methods.
 Further information can be obtained through literature produced by building product manufacturers.

 Guide to the BCA Spec F5.2